cloudmesh-community/book/chapters/class/e516-syllabus.md

 The main deliverable of the class is a project.
 The project is assessed through the following artifacts:

-* (a) a deployment and install instruction,
+* (a) Deployment and install instructions,
-* (b) a project report,
+* (b) Project report,
-* (c) a working project that can be reproduced by a third party
+* (c) Working project code that can be installed and executed in reproducable manner by a third party
-* (d) a code developed by the project team distributed in github.com
+* (d) Code developed by the project team distributed in github.com
-* (e) project progress
+* (e) Project progress notes checked into github throughout the semester.
+Each week the project progress is reported and will be integrated sinto the final grade.
-* Each week the project progress is reported and will be integrated into the final grade.
+* (f) three discusssions or progress reports with the instructors about your project

 The grade distribution is as follows

-* 10% comprehension activities
+* 10% Comprehension Activities
 * 10% Tutorial
 * 10% Chapter
 * 70% Project